OmdenaAI/Sustainable-Agriculture-Chatbot/backend/tools/extract_and_normalize/README.md

 - **extract_and_normalize_pdf.py**: Processing pipeline for PDF documents
 - **extract_and_normalize_html.py**: Processing pipeline for HTML webpages
 - **config/config.yaml**: Configuration for LLM integration, output paths, and extraction parameters
+- **orchestrator.py**: Coordinates the pipeline for integration with Prefect workflows

 ### Document Processing (`pdf/` and `html_text/`)